andywales83/tech_growth_mindset/README.md

 2. As a registered user, I want to be able to change my user credentials.
 3. As a registered user, I want to be able to see all resources posted by other members.
 4. As a registered user, I want to be able to edit or delete posts that I have created myself.
-5. As a registered user, I want to be able to see a profile page where I can review my saved resource posts.
+5. As a registered user, I want to be able to see a profile page where I can review my own resource posts.
 6. As a registered user, I want to be able to quickly serach for relevant resources.
-7. As a registered user, I want to be able to delete my account in full, if i no longer wish to remain a member.
+7. As a registered user, I want to be able to delete my account in full, if I no longer wish to remain a member.

 #### *Site Administrator*
 1. As a site Administrator, I would want to be able to control the main functionality of the site, including adding new categories and topics.